Alirezatireh/Alirezatireh/README.md

 - 👋 Hi, I’m @Alirezatireh
 - 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Html & CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developing
 - 📫 How to reach me ...

 <!---